-Just look at some of the ads: “We’ll teach you how to buy a property to renovate and sell for a profit – a great replacement for your job.”
-Yet they don’t explain how after paying tax and GST on the sale and stamp duty on your next property you are likely to be left with very little, if any profit.
+Just look at the ads: we’ll teach you how to buy a property to renovate and sell for a profit – a great replacement for your job.
+Yet they don’t explain how after tax and GST and stamp duty on your next property you are likely to be left with very little, if any profit.

-The problem is, this nonsense that you should expect childishly simple, microwave instant solutions to complex opportunities and when you don’t find them in one place, you rush off after the next pretender peddling it, is what stops the average Australian ever becoming wealthy through property investment.
+The problem with this nonsense – that you should expect childishly simple, microwave instant solutions to complex opportunities and when you don’t find it in one place, you rush off after the next pretender peddling it – is what stops the average Australian ever becoming wealthy through property investment.

 Here is what the real pros know…

-I remember when I first conducted property education seminars about 13 years ago I had to compete with the unrealistic promises of Henry Kaye who caused 13,000 consumers to lose around $60 million after attending his seminars.
+It wasn’t that many years ago that Henry Kaye caused 13,000 consumers to lose around $60 million after attending his seminars.

-Be even more cautious if people are willing to offer advice for free, and if it sounds too good to be true, it most likely is.
+Be particularly cautious if people are willing to offer advice for free and if it sounds too good to be true, it most likely is.

 To become a successful investor you will need to surround yourself with a team of independent and unbiased professionals – a team of people who are known, proven and trusted.

-Then go ahead and take advantage of the new property cycle, because the future is bright for those who invest sensibly in property.
+Then go ahead and take advantage of the new property cycle because the future is bright for property investors.